dogstyle/page/README.md

 ```

 ## Constructors
 What are Constructors?
-Constructors are functions that produce Objects (we'll call them Modules from now on).
-These Modules have methods, properties, and intereactions with other Modules and Properties.
-For simplicity sake, think of Constructors as the basis of all Modules.
-This is a one to many relationship, one Constructor can make many Modules.
+Constructors are functions that generate Objects.
+These Objects can have methods, properties, and intereactions with Modules and Properties of Modules.
+This is a one to many relationship, one Constructor can make many Objects.

 ## Modules
 Modules are `Singleton`'s